chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show (Finale) – Analysis.md

 **“The tails become the head in a family... “**

-_Verse 2_
+> Verse 2

 **“...so just surrender to your desires…”**

-_Prechorus_
+> Prechorus

-_It’s taking over you_
+> It’s taking over you

-_Intoxicating you_
+> Intoxicating you

 **“...and now impossible dreams come true...”**

-_Chorus_
+> Chorus

-_And you see the impossible coming true!_
+> And you see the impossible coming true!

 And the walls can’t stop us now!

 **“...and everything you want is right there.”**

-_Bridge_
+> Bridge

-_Everything you want is right in front of you!_
+> Everything you want is right in front of you!

-_This is where you want to be_
+> This is where you want to be

 **Imagery**

 Dreams vs Reality

-• Compared to the opener song in the very start, this reprise steps up in many different places.
+- Compared to the opener song in the very start, this reprise steps up in many different places.

-• Where the opener has Barnum singing virtually all the lead parts, this reprise has the background singers singing the lead lyrics and even harmony –you can’t even make out Barnum’s voice in some places of the song.
+- Where the opener has Barnum singing virtually all the lead parts, this reprise has the background singers singing the lead lyrics and even harmony –you can’t even make out Barnum’s voice in some places of the song.

-• In the same vein, while the camera mostly focuses on Barnum in the intro; in the finale, we get solo shots of so many individual people, most who we now know personally through their stories–and even shots of some unnamed cast.
+- In the same vein, while the camera mostly focuses on Barnum in the intro; in the finale, we get solo shots of so many individual people, most who we now know personally through their stories–and even shots of some unnamed cast.

-• Just listening to both songs, this finale song has more/extra instruments and is more musically intricate with electric guitar and synths
+- Just listening to both songs, this finale song has more/extra instruments and is more musically intricate with electric guitar and synths

-• There in fact seems to be twice the number of performers in the circus ring at any given time, and a much greater variety of different performances and animals.
+- There in fact seems to be twice the number of performers in the circus ring at any given time, and a much greater variety of different performances and animals.

-• In the opener, as the bridge ends and music fades, he shakes awake to boring reality.
+- In the opener, as the bridge ends and music fades, he shakes awake to boring reality.
 In this finale, during the bridge, the music fades but he’s never been in such an emotional high before.

-• In both the opener and the finale, Barnum never sings the last line, “This is where you wanna be,” in the opener, the last line is never completed and we properly start the narrative as young hungry Barnum; BUT in the finale, he doesn’t need to complete the lyric, and that’s where we conclude the narrative: with Barnum filled & fulfilled.
+- In both the opener and the finale, Barnum never sings the last line, “This is where you wanna be,” in the opener, the last line is never completed and we properly start the narrative as young hungry Barnum; BUT in the finale, he doesn’t need to complete the lyric, and that’s where we conclude the narrative: with Barnum filled & fulfilled.

 Reprise and Resolution

-• This finale song reprises elements of all the previous songs and resolves their setups
+- This finale song reprises elements of all the previous songs and resolves their setups

-• Obviously it is a direct reprise from The Greatest Show (intro), as covered above
+- Obviously it is a direct reprise from The Greatest Show (intro), as covered above

-• The chord progression for the chorus is similar to A Million Dream’s chorus: but where one talks of _starting_ a million dreams to be _satisfied_, in the finale, Barnum finally _achieves_ the _one_ greatest dream he needs and becomes completely satisfied.
+- The chord progression for the chorus is similar to A Million Dream’s chorus: but where one talks of _starting_ a million dreams to be _satisfied_, in the finale, Barnum finally _achieves_ the _one_ greatest dream he needs and becomes completely satisfied.

-• Come Alive was when Barnum first started his museum-circus, and it was imperfect because he himself is still harbouring ego: hence dead-alive in the middle.
+- Come Alive was when Barnum first started his museum-circus, and it was imperfect because he himself is still harbouring ego: hence dead-alive in the middle.
 Come full circle, Barnum’s three-ring circus tent is inherited by his successor while he’s able to focus on his family: that is Barnum coming fully alive himself, free from ego.

-• Barnum invites Philip to come to The Other Side to imitate him and be adopted into a new family.
+- Barnum invites Philip to come to The Other Side to imitate him and be adopted into a new family.
 In this finale song, Philip not only exceeds imitation by _succeeding_ Barnum, but even to the extent of _heading_ this new family as well, becoming better than Barnum, in charge of adopting and leading others.

-• This finale song also has its chorus with a chord progression similar to Never Enough’s.
+- This finale song also has its chorus with a chord progression similar to Never Enough’s.
 And, they say the same message: everything you want is right _in front of you_; everything else is never enough _without you_.

-• We remember from This Is Me that a family empowers _each_ _other_, and calls each other back home: similarly, it was Bearded Lady who reflected the message _back_ onto Barnum for him to decide during this song that, it was time to pass the mantle.
+- We remember from This Is Me that a family empowers _each_ _other_, and calls each other back home: similarly, it was Bearded Lady who reflected the message _back_ onto Barnum for him to decide during this song that, it was time to pass the mantle.

-• Where Rewrite The Stars argues about whether we can do the impossible, The Greatest Show (reprise) simply answers with the _same duet \_now singing in harmony: impossible comes true.
+- Where Rewrite The Stars argues about whether we can do the impossible, The Greatest Show (reprise) simply answers with the _same duet \_now singing in harmony: impossible comes true.
 Anne also previously chooses not to rewrite her stars, but now she sings that “it’s taking over her”, so carrying on the theme of \_free will_.
 Besides, the chord progression of both bridges are the same.

-• Tightrope expressed how _satisfied_ Charity was with Barnum despite giving up her family’s fortunes for a simple life with Barnum.
+- Tightrope expressed how _satisfied_ Charity was with Barnum despite giving up her family’s fortunes for a simple life with Barnum.
 Similarly, in the finale, Barnum is _satisfied_ in giving up his circus empire for a simple but colorful life with his family.

-• When Bearded Lady passes him his hat, Barnum stops as he says he would From Now On, and remembers his family, proving that his catharsis from From Now On was _real_ and _true_.
+- When Bearded Lady passes him his hat, Barnum stops as he says he would From Now On, and remembers his family, proving that his catharsis from From Now On was _real_ and _true_.

-• Both bridges have the same chord progression and theme: we will come back home again because home is where we wanna be.
+- Both bridges have the same chord progression and theme: we will come back home again because home is where we wanna be.

 Inheritance, Legacy and Succession

-• Recall the earlier songs: Barnum inherited his top hat from his father after he passed–and now he’s passing it on throughout his extended family, and ultimately resting on Philip.
+- Recall the earlier songs: Barnum inherited his top hat from his father after he passed–and now he’s passing it on throughout his extended family, and ultimately resting on Philip.

-• One of his dialogue says, he doesn’t want his daughters to be treated like dirt, the same way his father was: like how the other ballerinas were mocking Caroline for having a circus dad.
+- One of his dialogue says, he doesn’t want his daughters to be treated like dirt, the same way his father was: like how the other ballerinas were mocking Caroline for having a circus dad.

-• The hat represents how his father could not pass on a better inheritance onto him, how he was still trapped in the cycle of poverty.
+- The hat represents how his father could not pass on a better inheritance onto him, how he was still trapped in the cycle of poverty.

-• But now the hat represents how Barnum is able to pass on the freedom he found onto his new family, and through him, Philip now has a better inheritance than the estates he would’ve had
+- But now the hat represents how Barnum is able to pass on the freedom he found onto his new family, and through him, Philip now has a better inheritance than the estates he would’ve had

-• When Barnum finally gives the hat to Philip and says, “This is for you,” he’s physically passing the hat, but metaphorically passing his double-portion anointing of preaching freedom, and the hat as the crown of this kingdom
+- When Barnum finally gives the hat to Philip and says, “This is for you,” he’s physically passing the hat, but metaphorically passing his double-portion anointing of preaching freedom, and the hat as the crown of this kingdom

-• This is the moment Barnum been waiting for since we first saw him: the perfect climax for Barnum’s entire arc is when he achieves the thing he wanted most even if it’s not in the way he expected it: to pass on a good inheritance where his father could not
+- This is the moment Barnum been waiting for since we first saw him: the perfect climax for Barnum’s entire arc is when he achieves the thing he wanted most even if it’s not in the way he expected it: to pass on a good inheritance where his father could not

 **What’s the name about?**